 So those on the autistic spectrum have hyper reactivity, but also hypo reactivity at other times or in other situations.
 This is due to problems in properly processing information social and otherwise.
 They fail to sort it out, so it is all there, all the time, or totally shut out.
 In contrast, HSPs and HSCs process information very carefully.
 We can become overstimulated if there is too much for too long, but we do not become fixated in an extreme way or unable to shift to other stimuli according to the needs of the moment.
 Above all, we can read social cues, unless we are overaroused in the moment by being overstimulated. … Those with an ASD are always processing the wrong things and always experiencing chaos unless they are able to shut themselves off from the world entirely.

-Women with high functioning autism or Asperger syndrome tend to process social information more accurately than men on the spectrum, or at least they can become quite adept at navigating social situations, so again Aron is describing a male presentation of more severe autism, and failing to address higher functioning forms of ASD.
-These higher functioning forms tend to fly under the radar of diagnosis, especially when seen in females.
-Some have called this phenomenon the invisible end of the spectrum.
+Autistic females tend to process social information more accurately than men on the spectrum, or at least they can become quite adept at navigating social situations, so again Aron is describing an outdated or classical male presentation of autism, and failing to address the full autism spectrum.